MatokUK/sf-restaurant/README.md

 # Solution
 Application is based on Symfony 3.4 (stable long-term support version) with Symfony Flex bundle.
 You can try live demo.
 Use technologies:
 * database: Doctrine
-* UI: bootstrap (most basic) and valina JS for ajax search
+* UI: bootstrap (most basic) and vanilla JS for ajax search

 ## Installation
 ```